Dyslexia advice for employers

 The following situations may cause problems for a dyslexic employee:

-- A change of job description requiring a greater emphasis on written documentation or report writing.
+- A change of job description requires a greater emphasis on written documentation or report writing.
 (Promotion may have this effect too.)

 - An introduction of new methods of working or IT systems.